Leading Expert of Multi-Sensory Design Innovation for Architecture

 By exploring the science of how occupants perceive space, Sensing Architecture® will teach you how to bridge the gap between new technology and architectural design — helping you to design more effective, beautiful and humane state-of-the-art environments that greatly uplift quality of life.
 In turn, this will improve your design career by helping you to win more ideal projects and clients while growing your design work legacy.

-This digital platform is founded and created by Maria Lorena Lehman, an Author, Designer, and Educator from the United States.
+This digital platform is founded and created by Maria Lorena Lehman, a leading expert of multi-sensory design innovation for architecture --- an author, designer, and educator from the United States.
 Maria holds a Bachelor of Architecture with Honors from Virginia Polytechnic Institute and a Master in Design with Distinction from the Harvard University Graduate School of Design.

 In her role as an Associate at a notable architecture firm, Maria worked on numerous award-winning architectural projects.
 Additionally, she has also received a wide-range of scholarly honors.
 Maria Lorena Lehman has served as an Instructor and Returning Critic at the Harvard University Graduate School of Design.
 Currently, her research focuses on links between the human sensory system and new technologies for architectural design.view full biography